Ennai Kathirikai Kuzhambu | Ennai Kathirikai Kulambu

 Can I use sambar powder/chilli powder for kuzhambu?

 The special taste of enna kathirikai kuzhambu is freshly roasted and ground kuzhambu powder.
 You can use sambar powder like poondu kuzhambu, kara kuzhambu.
-It still tastes good but flavors will be different.
+It still tastes good, but the flavors will be different.

 Can I chop brinjal and prepare kuzhambu?

-For this enna kathrikai kuzhambu and gutti vangaya kura I prefer slitting the brinjal, stuff the masala, and prepare.
-You also can chop and brinjal and prepare kuzhambu
+For this enna kathrikai kuzhambu and gutti vangaya kura I prefer slitting the brinjal, stuffing the masala, and preparing.
+You can also chop and brinjal and prepare kuzhambu

 How much oil should I add for kuzhambu?

-Traditionally double the amount of oil is used for Enna kathirikai kuzhambu but I have reduced oil.
-If you are going to finish the kuzhambu use the specified amount of oil but for longer shelf life add extra oil.
+Traditionally, double the amount of oil is used for Enna Kathirikai Kuzhambu, but I have reduced the oil.
+If you are going to finish the kuzhambu, use the specified amount of oil, but for a longer shelf life, add extra oil.

 Appalam Kuzhambu